satriop12/Project_Purchasing_Procurement/README.md

-Analyzing Purchasing and Procurement Data: Optimizing Supply Chain Management.
+Analyzing Purchasing and Procurement Activity.
 Preparing, Processing, and Analyzing Datasets using Excel.
 Share the Analysis with PDF File.

 This project aims to: